 Emails can go to Spam, Promotions, and other folders for all kinds of reasons.

-This is why we suggest telling your Subscribers to whitelist your sending address.
+This is why we suggest telling your subscribers to allowlist your sending address.

-If your email address has been whitelisted, the email client should send your message to the inbox and bypass any spam filtering.
+If your email address has been allowlisted, the email client should send your message to the inbox and bypass any spam filtering.

-When you ask your Subscriber to whitelist your email you can simply say:
+When you ask your subscriber to allowlist your email you can simply say:

 “Hi!
 Thank you for letting me know you aren’t receiving my emails.
 To help with this, would you mind allowlisting/safelisting my sending email in your account?
 That way your email provider will know you’d like to receive my email directly to your primary inbox!”

 Each email box provider has different steps that subscribers need to follow in order to "allow emails".
 It's best to suggest the subscriber look up the process for their specific email provider.
 There can be different terms used as well such as "add to contacts, add as a safe sender, add to safe list".